How To Add Legal Pages To Your WordPress Site

 (Legal Pages Generator)

-Legal Pages Generator allows you to easily generate basic legal documents for your website including ToS, Privacy Statement, Copyright Notice, Website Disclaimer and Earnings Disclaimer.
+Legal Pages Generator lets you quickly generate basic legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

 Useful Info

-Disclaimer: Once again, we are not lawyers and we do not offer legal advice on our website.
-We strongly advise you to do your own due diligence and consult legal experts to ensure that your website fully complies with all legal requirements pertaining to your specific business.
+Legal Disclaimer: Once again, please note that we are not lawyers and we cannot offer legal advice.
+We strongly advise you to do your own due diligence and consult legal experts to ensure that your website is compliant with all legal requirements concerning your specific business.

-Below is a useful list of websites we recommend you visit to better understand what your business requires to comply and meet its legal obligations:
+Below is a useful list of additional sites we suggest you visit to help you better understand what your website may require to stay compliant and meet legal obligations:

-Hopefully, this article has helped you understand the importance of having a compliant website.
-Use the information presented above to quickly and easily add legal pages to your WordPress site.
+We hope this article has helped you understand the importance of having a legally compliant website.
+Use the information presented above to quickly add all necessary legal pages to your WordPress site using simple legal resources and solutions.